jesselicyber/cybersecurity-portfolio/README.md

 # Cybersecurity & IT Portfolio

-Welcome!
-This portfolio showcases my hands-on IT and cybersecurity projects completed through home labs, virtualization, Windows Server, networking, and system administration.
-Each project is documented with objectives, screenshots, configuration steps, and lessons learned.
+A collection of hands-on IT support and cybersecurity lab deployments.
+Projects cover Active Directory management, Windows Server configuration, and network administration, with full technical documentation and configuration proofs provided for each repository.

 ---